How UTC uses ETAP for predictive analysis of power distribution systems with distributed generation

 Main customer benefits

-1. Real-time monitoring and control of DG in a physical laboratory
+1. Real-time monitoring and control of renewable integration studies within a physical laboratory environment.

 2. Predictive analysis through ETAP Real-Time state estimation

-3. Detailed simulation and replication of real grid scenarios
+3. Detailed simulation and replication of practical grid scenarios

 4. Verification of protection coordination